paser-group/continuous-secsoft/fall25-ssp/e7-llms4sa/README.md

 - Open up ChatGPT in incognito mode
 - Type in the following prompts:
   - `Analyze the attached file for reporting the method names.`
-  - `You are an program analyzer.
+  - `You are a program analyzer.
 Analyze the attached file for reporting the method names.`

 ### Tasks For You To Complete